vPeteWalker/midway/xray/xray.rst

    .. figure:: images/4.png

 #.
-Define a second network interface on the X-Ray VM.
+Define a second NIC on the X-Ray VM.
 The second interface controls zero-configuration access from the X-Ray VM to the test VMs.
 For zero-configuration purposes, configure the second interface to use the same *Primary* VLAN.

 #.
 Power on the new X-Ray VM, and open its console.

 .. note::

-   The following steps are optional, as all VMs will receive a DHCP address by default when using an IPAM configuration.
+   The following steps may be optional depending on your individual setup and network.
+When using an IPAM configuration, all VMs will receive a DHCP address by default.

 #.
 Within the X-Ray VM, click **Application > System Tools > Settings**.